-- Plan to Work offers planning: new customers call Ticket to Work hotline 866-968-7842.
-Existing customers call 866-497-9443. - DVR offers benefits planning, request a plan from your DVR counselor. - DDA may offer benefits planning for people.
-Ask your case manager for more information.
+- Plan to Work offers planning: call 866-497-9443. - DVR offers benefits planning, request a plan from your DVR counselor. - DDA offers benefits planning through Individual Technical Assistance for people who are on the waiver.
+Ask your case manager for a referral for Individual Technical Assistance.